zognin/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
+Order entered already exists in the system.
+    * 2a1.
+BTBB informs Home Chef that order already exist.

+      Use case ends.

+* 2b.
 BTBB detects an error in the entered data.
-    * 2a1.
-BTBB informs user why deletion of ingredient failed.
+    * 2b1.
+BTBB informs Home Chef why deletion of ingredient failed.

       Use case ends.